NCAR/climate-primer-water/doc/introduction.rst

    dangerous?

 7) Any final thoughts/feedback on the primer and/or interview
-   process/etc that you’d like to share?
+   process that you would like to share?

-The interviews resulted in rich discussions on the focus and goals of the USGS Water Mission Area along with where there may be gaps in expertise and what would be most useful from the perspective of those interviewed.
-Below is a summary of areas where the USGS Water Mission has focused their work and areas where this group could use more guidance on how to understand and use climate and climate change data..
+The interviews resulted in rich discussions on the focus and goals of the USGS WMA along with where there may be gaps in expertise and what would be most useful from the perspective of those interviewed.
+Below is a summary of areas where the USGS WMA has focused their work and areas where this group could use more guidance on how to understand and use climate and climate change data.

-**Main water concerns USGS Water Mission Area is working on**\ *:*
+**Selection of water concerns USGS Water Mission Area is working on**\ *:*

--  Coordinating broad water availability assessments - historic and future
+-  Coordinating broad water availability assessments - historical and future

-   -  Supply, demand, quality
+   -  Water supply, demand, and quality

-   -  Components of water cycle (precip, evap, soil moisture, streamflow, surface water, groundwater)
+   -  Components of the water cycle (precipitation, evaporation, soil moisture, streamflow, surface water, groundwater)

--  Water budget components (dissolved solids, groundwater/surface water interactions, water quantity and quality)
+-  Water budget components and connections with groundwater/surface water interactions, dissolved solids, other water quality

 -  Land use and management impacts on water